 Based on the preschool show

 Dora the Explorer, the movie’s Dora is similarly without a specific ethnic identity, but teaches audiences broadly about Hispanic and Latin American language and culture.
 Moreover, it is one of the few movies with an almost entirely Hispanic cast.
-Stream Dora and the Lost City of Gold , rated PG, on Hulu Selena
+Stream Dora and the Lost City of Gold , rated PG, Paramount+.
+Selena

 This iconic biopic follows the rise and untimely death of Selena Quintanilla, a Mexican-American singer who became a legend.
 When Selena’s father Abraham discovers her natural talent for singing and performing – a dream of his that had been dashed years earlier – he forms a band with her as the lead singer.
 Over time, the charismatic Texan wins over audiences in Mexico (despite not speaking particularly good Spanish) and even wins a Grammy, prompting her to record a cross-over album to gain popularity with a broader American audience.
 But tragedy strikes in the form of the nefarious president of her fan club.